Generic Name: adapalene and benzoyl peroxide

 USE IN SPECIFIC POPULATIONS

-Pregnancy Category C. There are no well-controlled trials in pregnant women treated with Epiduo gel.
-Animal reproduction studies have not been conducted with the combination gel or benzoyl peroxide.
-Furthermore, such studies are not always predictive of human response; therefore, Epiduo gel should be used during pregnancy only if the potential benefit justifies the risk to the fetus.
+Pregnancy Category C. There are no well-controlled trials in pregnant women treated with Epiduo FORTE gel.
+Animal reproduction studies have not been conducted with the combination gel.
+Furthermore, such studies are not always predictive of human response; therefore, Epiduo FORTE gel should be used during pregnancy only if the potential benefit justifies the risk to the fetus.

-No teratogenic effects were observed in rats treated with oral doses of 0.15 to 5.0 mg adapalene/kg/day, up to 25 times (mg/m2/day) the maximum recommended human dose (MRHD) of 2 grams of Epiduo gel.
-However, teratogenic changes were observed in rats and rabbits when treated with oral doses of ≥ 25 mg adapalene/kg/day representing 123 and 246 times MRHD, respectively.
-Findings included cleft palate, microphthalmia, encephalocele and skeletal abnormalities in rats; and umbilical hernia, exophthalmos and kidney and skeletal abnormalities in rabbits.
+No teratogenic effects were observed in rats treated with oral doses of 0.15 to 5.0 mg adapalene/kg/day, up to 8 times (mg/m2/day) the maximum recommended human dose (MRHD) of 2 grams of Epiduo FORTE gel.
+However, teratogenic changes were observed in rats and rabbits when treated with oral doses of ≥ 25 mg adapalene/kg/day representing 41 and 81 times MRHD, respectively.
+Findings included cleft palate, microphthalmia, encephalocele, and skeletal abnormalities in rats; and umbilical hernia, exophthalmos, and kidney and skeletal abnormalities in rabbits.

-Safety and effectiveness of Epiduo gel in pediatric patients under the age of 9 have not been established.
+Safety and effectiveness of Epiduo FORTE gel in pediatric patients under the age of 12 have not been established.

-Clinical studies of Epiduo gel did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of Epiduo FORTE gel did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects.

 Molecular formula: C28H28O3 Molecular weight: 412.5